Robert-96/inkscape-templates/README.md

 Open one of the templates from [./templates](./templates) or create a new document that you want to use as a template.

-Add the templates to your library by going to `File > Save Template`, and from there you can choose a name and some other metadata, and the document you’re currently working on in Inkscape will be saved to that library as a template.
+Add the templates to your library by going to **File ‣ Save Template**, and from there you can choose a name and some other metadata, and the document you’re currently working on in Inkscape will be saved to that library as a template.

+## Add multiple templates

+Copy the `.svg` files in the folder indicated at **Edit ‣ Preferences ‣ System: User templates**.

+Restart Inkscape to see the new templates in the list.

 ## License